OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 76.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig76-v2.jpg)

-**Figure 76.:** Paez-Espino et al., 2015.Protospacers are included if they have a perfect PAM, and all wild-type spacers are included.
+**Figure 76.:** Protospacers are included if they have a perfect PAM, and all wild-type spacers are included.
 Spacers and protospacers are grouped with an 85% similarity threshold.
 Colours from blue to yellow indicate increasing time.

 ![Figure 77.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig77-v2.jpg)

 **Figure 77.:** Protospacers are included if they have a perfect PAM, and all wild-type spacers are included.
 Spacers and protospacers are grouped with an 85% similarity threshold.

-## Experimental data from wastewater treatment plant
+#### Experimental data from wastewater treatment plant

 This dataset is the source for Figure 6G in ‘Dynamics are determined by diversity’ and Figure 7D in ‘Time-shifted average immunity calculated from data’ reveals distinctive patterns of turnover.